What Happened On This Day October 9 In F1 History?

 2022

 The 2022 Japanese Grand Prix was a chaotic race, marked by heavy rain and a red flag on lap 2 that delayed proceedings for more than two hours.
 Red Bull’s Max Verstappen managed to keep his composure and took the win, which ultimately secured his second consecutive World Championship.
-The race resumed under challenging conditions, with Ferrari’s Charles Leclerc initially finishing second but received a penalty for cutting the final chicane while defending against Verstappen’s teammate Sergio Perez, dropping Leclerc to third.
+The race resumed under challenging conditions, with Ferrari’s Charles Leclerc initially finishing second but received a penalty for cutting the final chicane while defending against Verstappen’s teammate Sergio Perez, dropping Leclerc to third, and promoting Perez to second for a Red Bull Racing 1-2 finish.

 Although only 28 of the 53 laps were completed, full points were awarded due to a loophole in the rules, which stipulated reduced points only for races ending under red flag conditions.
 Since this race ended under green, full points were given.
 For 2023, the regulations were updated so that shortened race points apply to any race not reaching 75% distance, regardless of if a race finishes under red or green flag conditions.